BlakeDalmas/webdev_final/source/pc/pc_pages/game_history.rst

 ----

-Over time, as computers got more advanced, games with actual graphics were released and popularised.
+Over time, as computers got more advanced, games with actual graphics were released and popularized.
 One of the most influential examples in PC gaming history was, "DOOM".
 Doom was released in 1993 by ID Software and ran on MS-DOS.

 .. figure:: doom.png